bibeklamsa1/Car-Dealer-Inspection-Management-Tool/README.md

 ## 📌 Features

 - Add cars with dealer name, car model, purchase date, inspection due date, and MR number
+- Update cars, dealers , and other details by selecting car
 - View all added vehicles in a structured table
 - Automatically calculate days remaining for the next inspection
 - Highlight cars whose inspection is due within 10 days